-Despite challenging economic conditions, National Insurance continued to achieve excellent financial results in 2019.
+Despite the challenges posed by COVID-19, National Insurance achieved excellent financial results in 2020.

-Net Profit before tax in 2019 was B\$4.13 million while net profit after tax was B\$3.37 million representing a return of 17.9% on shareholders' equity.
+Net Profit before tax in 2020 was B\$4.1 million while net profit after tax was B\$3.5 million representing a return of 18.2% on shareholders' equity.